-Settlement Areas are planned to accommodate most of the Town's projected population and employment growth over the planning horizon.
+Settlement Areas are planned to accommodate most of the Town's projected growth over the planning horizon.
 Settlement Areas will evolve to be compact, complete and accessible communities where the greatest concentration and mix of land uses are located.
 In all designations within the Settlement Area, development, redevelopment, or public realm improvements will incorporate the principles of universal design where feasible, to ensure accessibility and ease of mobility people for of all ages and abilities.
 The Town will work with the Region and relevant agencies and authorities to ensure that planned or existing infrastructure, including servicing, is available to support projected growth within Settlement Areas and contribute to these areas evolving as complete communities.

-D.2.1 Core Area
+D.2.1 Core Mixed-Use

-The Core Area designation applies to areas within the Town that have historically functioned as traditional downtowns or areas that are planned to evolve into a more urbanized built form.
-Core Areas are the focus of intensification and redevelopment within the Town, comprised of a broad range of land uses that are planned to accommodate most of the Town's projected growth.
-These areas provide residents with a diverse range of housing options, jobs, shopping, cultural experiences, community uses, and recreational opportunities.
-The long-term vitality of the Core Area designation necessarily relies on planning for a concentration of residents, workers, and visitors, with supporting amenities to encourage a vibrant and engaging community.
+The Core Mixed-Use designation applies to areas within the Town that have historically functioned as traditional downtowns or areas that are planned to evolve into a more urbanized built form.
+Areas designated Core Mixed-Use are planned to be the focus of intensification and redevelopment within the Town, comprised of a broad range of land uses that to accommodate most of the Town's projected growth.
+These areas provide residents with a diverse range of housing options, jobs, shopping, cultural experiences, public service facilities, and recreational opportunities.
+The long-term vitality of the Core Mixed-Use designation necessarily relies on planning for a concentration of residents, workers, and visitors, with supporting amenities to encourage vibrant, engaging, and complete communities.

-The following objectives apply to the Core Area land use designation:
+The following objectives apply to the Core Mixed-Use land use designation:

-- The Core Area designation is principally intended to support development, redevelopment and intensification within the Strategic Growth Areas in accordance with the policies of this Plan.
-The Strategic Growth Areas are shown on Schedule A: Town Structure. - A balanced mix of residential, commercial, employment, and institutional land uses is envisioned to support Core Areas to evolve into vibrant, mixed-use communities.
-Core Areas are comprised of a broad range of activities, goods and services to meet the diverse needs of the Town's residents, local work force, businesses, and visitors. - 3.
-Require that all development within the Core Area be pedestrian-oriented, incorporating high-quality universal design to support active transportation, and creating a strong public realm, which includes built form, architectural details, landscaping and signage to reflect the Town's unique sense of place and heritage. - 4.
-Encourage opportunities for new major office and institutional uses to be located within the Core Area designation. - 5.
-Recognize Core Areas as having an important role in supporting the Town's economic development by recognizing their strategic location and building on the many cultural
+- The Core Mixed-Use designation is principally intended to support development, redevelopment and intensification within the Strategic Growth Areas in accordance with the policies of this Plan.
+The Strategic Growth Areas are shown on Schedule A: Town Structure and on Schedules A1 through A7. - A balanced mix of residential, commercial, employment, and institutional land uses is envisioned to support Core Mixed-Use to evolve into vibrant, mixed-use communities.
+Core Mixed-Use is comprised of a broad range of activities, goods and services to meet the diverse needs of the Town's residents, local work force, businesses, and visitors. - 3.
+Require that all development within the Core Mixed-Use be pedestrian-oriented, incorporating high-quality universal design to support active transportation, and create a strong public realm, which reflects excellence in urban design to reflect the Town's unique sense of place and heritage. - 4.
+Encourage opportunities for new office and institutional uses to be located within the Core Mixed-Use designation.

-- heritage assets, historic sites, proximity to international gateways, and the Lake Erie Shoreline. - 6.
-The appropriate protection of the Natural Environment System from negative impacts. - Council may identify public realm improvement priorities and establish incentive programs, such as a Community Improvement Plan, to assist the private sector in improving their properties and to encourage redevelopment and intensification within the Core Area designation.
+- 5. Within the Garrison Road Strategic Growth Area, transit-supportive development is encouraged to support the provision of a transit corridor, as conceptually shown on Schedules A.4 and A.5. - 6.
+Recognize Core Mixed-Use as having an important role in supporting the Town's economic development due to their strategic location and building on the many cultural heritage assets, historic sites, proximity to international gateways, and the Lake Erie shoreline. - 7.
+Council may identify public realm improvement priorities and establish incentive programs, such as a community improvement plans, to assist the private sector in improving their properties and to encourage redevelopment and intensification within the Core Mixed-Use designation.

-The permitted uses within the Core Area designation include:
+Permitted uses within the Core Mixed-Use designation are:

-- Low-rise mixed-use;
+- 1. Mixed-use development;

-- 2. Mid-rise mixed-use;
+- 2. Residential;

-- 3. High-rise mixed-use;
+- 3. Public service facilities;

-- 4. Major office;
+- 4. Office;

 - 5. Long-term care facility;

-- 6. Community uses; and

-- 7. Additional residential unit(s);
+- 6. Additional residential unit;

-- 8. Additional needs housing;
+- 7. Additional needs housing;

-- 9. Home occupation;
+- 8. Home occupation; and

-- 10. Parks and open space.
+- 9. Parks and open space.